 Kanawha County Schools (KCS) is the largest school system in West Virginia.
-The district serves over 28,000 students, representing the region’s diverse socioeconomic mix.
+The district serves over 26,000 students, representing the region’s diverse socioeconomic mix.
 KCS is comprised of 43 elementary schools, 13 middle schools and one alternative center, eight high schools and one alternative center, two career and technical education centers, one adult center, and two community education centers.
 The Kanawha County School System is dedicated to providing a world-class education that ensures success for every student in the 21st century.
 KCS serves students located across 913.38 square miles.

-- All students CAN achieve.
+- All students can achieve.

 - Schools must be safe and caring places.

 - All teachers must be teachers of literacy skills, including literacy in technology.

 - Students and teachers must be prepared for life-long learning in a global society.

 Description: Kanawha County Schools will promote a safe and healthy environment for all students by incorporating effective support services to increase attendance rates by 3% for 2018-2019 school year.

 Increase Academic Achievement